Uni-2018-n/db_2/README.md

 Because of the fact that this function is not an implementation of the hash table we thought that the file must be done with any processing and to be closed.
 So in this function we open and close the file.

+Απο Εργασια 2:
+For this practice we used the already implemented functions used for the Hash table and changed some minor stuff to make it work with the new record type.
+The only things needed to be changed was the variables that before was Record now changed into SecondaryRecord and every compare was made with the int id as key now needed to be change to the char surname.
+One major change was that the value that the HT_InsertEntry provided now is getting used by SHT_SecondaryInsertEntry so we can store the block id of the block that we just stored our record.
+Finally the last major change was inside SHT_HP_GetAllEntries now instead of just printing the information we pass it to SHT_HP_GetAllEntries_T so it will find the correct record inside the primary's block.

+Inside SHT_HashStatistics nothing really changed except that now we calculate the statistics based on a SHT_info file.
+Opening and closing the HT_info file was just for formality.

+All the helping functions created when implemented HT was recreated for SHT but now with diffrent record members and compared variables(if needed).

+Because of the fact that we've already implemented the HashFunction for chars we just used it from the HT file.